 Assist the Executive Commissioner in carrying out CSO activities and events.

-Maintain current records of each student organization, review all student groups applying for temporary and full recognition, and inform Senate of its actions regarding organization recognition status.
+Maintain current records of each student organization, review all student groups applying for temporary and full recognition, and inform Student Senate of its actions regarding organization recognition status.

 Maintain and establish requirements to be fulfilled by organizations to achieve temporary or full recognition with the Commission of Student Organizations.
-These requirements will be included in the Commission’s guidelines and subject to Senate approval.
+These requirements will be included in the Commission’s guidelines and subject to Student Senate approval.

 The Student Court shall handle any appeals of the Commission’s actions.